vikhari/DEFAULTS/readme.md

 ---

-### Bare necessities - forget about your worries & your strife!
+### Bare necessities - forget about your worries and your strife!

 The philosophy behind this approach is outlined in detail in the `SETTINGS-KEYBOARD-MAPPINGS.txt` and `SETTINGS-MOUSE-MAPPINGS.txt` files.
 But in summary they aim to: